-There’s no time like winter for a good mystery novel.
+There’s no time right now for a good mystery novel.
 Grim days, long nights, and a sinister chill in the air are made for delving into the dark side of humanity while (key point) being assured of justice and a sense of resolution in the end.
 (That’s what makes mystery novels different from scrolling through Twitter.)
-Bunker down in your comfiest chair with one of the best mystery books and keep an afghan and a tasty winter cocktail at the ready, then your seasonal affectiveness disorder will be a thing of the past.
+Bunker down in your comfiest chair with one of the best mystery books and keep an afghan and a tasty cocktail at the ready and get to reading.

 No Time for Goodbye by Linwood Barclay

 Whatever the winter equivalent is of a beach read (a snowbank read, perhaps?), this runaway bestseller is it.
 You’ll barely notice the misery of shoulder season if you’ve got this page-turner to keep you company.
 Fast-paced, character-rich, and just a little bit implausible, this first outing from Canadian author Linwood Barclay centers upon the story of Cynthia Bigge, whose petulant wish as a 14-year-old is that her family would all die comes horribly true and sets her on a quest to unravel the truth behind their disappearance.

 The Lady in the Lake by Laura Lippman